This term our topic is:

 Each child should bring their own water bottle.
 It should be taken home each day to be washed so they can bring it to school the following day.

 Year 6 children are required to equip themselves with a pencil case with essential items.
-Please refer to the welcome letter from July 2021.

 Website Design by WOW Design Solutions